+What is the deficition founds and A state of secondate meantal all attacks. $\neg$

-What is the definition for the word A state of complete mental physical and
+What is the definition for the word A state of complete mental, physical and

-A state of complete mental, physical and

 'health'? social wellbeing.
 It is not merely the

-absence of infirmity (illness).
+absence of infirmity (illness). igsqcup

 What is the scientific definition for the A substance taken into the body that

 word 'drug'? modifies or affects chemical reaction

 inside the body

 What are some of the short-term risks of Impaired judgement

 drinking alcohol?
 Dehydration

 What are some of the risks to health of Liver damage

 drinking larger amounts of alcohol?
 Heart disease

 Obesity (it can contain lots of energy)

 Damage to sex organs

 What are some of the risks to health of Paranoia

 taking recreational drugs such as Memory loss

 marijuana?
 Addiction

 Which three harmful chemicals are found Carbon monoxide

 in cigarette smoke?
 Nicotine

-iii cigarette sirioke: Tar
+Tar

-Why is earlien manayida harmful? -

 Why is carbon monoxide harmful?
 It binds to your red blood cells preventing

-them from transporting oxygen around
+· them from transporting oxygen around

 your body

 Why is nicotine harmful?
-It is addictive, making you crave more
+It is addictive, making you crave more $\top$

-cigarettes
+, cigarettes

 Why is tar harmful?
-It reduces the surface area of your lungs,
+It reduces the surface area of your lungs, +

-reducing gas exchange.
+, reducing gas exchange.

-What are some elements of a healthy A balanced diet
+What are some elements of a healthy A balanced diet +

 lifestyle?
 Exercise

-Positive social interactions
+mestyle: Positive social interactions

-What are some of the key benefits of Reduces obesity
+What are some of the key benefits of Reduces obesity +

 exercise?
 Increases strength

+exercise.
 Improves heart and lung function

-What is the definition for a non-infectious A disease which cannot be passed from
+What is the definition for a non-infectious A disease which cannot be passed from +

 (or non-communicable) disease? one organism to another.

-Give two examples of non-infectious Cancer
+Give two examples of non-infectious Cancer +

 diseases.

-Heart disease
+diseases.
+Heart disease Disheres

-Diabetes
+• Diabetes

-Lung disease
+M/hat is the definition for an infectious Lung disease A disease which can be passed from one $\vdash$ -

 What is the definition for an infectious A disease which can be passed from one

-disease? organism to another.
+disease? organism to another. $\vdash$ $\vdash\vdash$ +

 What are infectious diseases caused by?
-Pathogens (disease causing organisms) \dashv +
+Pathogens (disease causing organisms) $\vdash$ - + $\vdash\vdash$ +-

 What are the four types of pathogen?
-Bacteria + + +
+Bacteria

-what are the rour types or pathogen!

 • Fungi

-Viruses Protectists
+• Viruses

-Circ true everendes of discourse and the Protoctists + -
+Protoctists $\sqcup$ $\perp$

-Give two examples of diseases caused by Plague Chalana
+Give two examples of diseases caused by Plague

 bacteria. • Cholera

 Tuberculosis